viridisliew/Getting-Cleaning-Data-Course-Project/README.md

 # Getting-Cleaning-Data-Course-Project
 Purpose of project

-The purpose of this project is to achieve from a row data a tidy data set with the average of choosen variables for each activity and each subject.
+The purpose of this project is to achieve a tidy data set with the average of choosen variables for each activity and each subject from a given set of raw data.

 It can be achieved by following the steps below.

-Steps to take

 1. Download the data from the link: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip